 What causes PCOS?

 The exact cause of PCOS is not known.
 It is likely that a combination of factors lead to the development of it.
-PCOS is thought to be a genetic trait and may run in families.
-Environmental factors, such as the diet that one consumes, are also thought to play a role in its development.
+PCOS is thought arise from both genetic factors that may run in families and environmental factors, such as the diet that one consumes, are also thought to play a role in its development.